BobLiterman/Carya_SISRS_SNPs/README.md

 ```
 # Make Composite Genome folder within Ray directory
 mkdir <BASE_DIR>/Composite/Ray_Nuclear_Carya/Composite_Genome
 cd <BASE_DIR>/Composite/Ray_Nuclear_Carya/Composite_Genome

 # Add SISRS_ to Ray contigs
 rename.sh in=<BASE_DIR>/Composite/Ray_Nuclear_Carya/Contigs.fasta out=<BASE_DIR>/Composite/Ray_Nuclear_Carya/Composite_Genome/contigs.fa prefix=SISRS addprefix=t trd=t

+# Build index
 bowtie2-build contigs.fa contigs -p 20
 samtools faidx contigs.fa

+# Generate a file with all contig lengths based on Ray output
 python Genome_SiteLengths.py <BASE_DIR>/Composite/Ray_Nuclear_Carya/Composite_Genome

+# Get composite genome stats
 stats.sh in=contigs.fa &> BBmap_Stats
 ```

-4) **Mapping SISRS orthologs onto *C. illinoinensis* reference genome**: While no reference genome or annotation data was used in generating our datasets, we also wanted to get a sense of what we put together.
+4) **Mapping SISRS orthologs onto *C. illinoinensis* reference genome**: While no reference genome or annotation data was used in generating our datasets, we wanted to get a sense of what we put together.
 To that end, we mapped SISRS orthologs derived from the pooled *C. illinoinensis* samples against the pecan reference genome from NCBI (GCA_011037805.1_ASM1103780v1).
   - For the purposes of *this study*, we operated as if there was no reference genome, and all orthologs/sites were considered in the analysis.
   - Otherwise, this step provides a possible data filtration step (i.e. only consider SISRS orthologs that can be uniquely mapped onto the reference genome)
   - Genome_Mapper.py can be found in [**scripts/SISRS/Genome_Mapper.py**](scripts/SISRS/Genome_Mapper.py)